-{ We notice that the existing CNN channel enhancers are designed by treating the real and imaginary parts of the complex-value CSI as two isolated real-value channels to learn the complex-value operations of channel and signal transfer, which is hard to keep the phase information of the complex-value CSI.} However, the communication channel models and receive signals of communication systems are all with complex-value multiplication and addition operations.
-Therefore, using real-value artificial neurons to learn the deterministic complex-value operation is a waste of computation resources to some extent, and may cause unnecessary deviation compared with using the complex-value operation DNN.
-On the other hand, according to the existing ISAC works~\cite{2023XuJCAS,2021YangJEVAR,2018GaoCS}, the channels in the transformed angle-delay domain are usually much more sparse in expression, and the sensing parameters including angles, delays, etc., are correlated to the CSI. { As a classic CSI enhancement method, the transform-domain channel estimation technique~\cite{ZhuTransformedCSI} truncates CSI in the transform-domain around the peak values and pads zero values to the truncated CSI in the transform-domain to suppress the normalized mean squared error (NMSE) of CSI estimation.
-However, this method roughly cuts out all the tails of the CSI transform and thus disrupts the phase relations between CSI elements, which is destructive for sensing based on the CSI phase and also causes a larger deviation of CSI estimation compared with the MMSE method.
-By contrast, we intend to regard the CSI transformed into the angle-delay domain as the radar image, and use the complex-value CNN that is naturally suitable for image feature extraction to ensure the integrity of CSI's phase information while minimizing the CSI estimation NMSE.}
+There are two major issues with the aforementioned CNN CSI enhancers.
+Firstly, they are designed by treating the real and imaginary parts of the complex-valued CSI as two isolated real-valued channels to learn the complex-valued operations of channel response and signal transmission, which is inefficient in keeping the phase information of the complex-valued CSI.
+Secondly, according to the existing ISAC works~\cite{2023XuJCAS,2021YangJEVAR,2018GaoCS}, the CSIs in the transformed angle-delay domain are usually much more sparse in expression, and the sensing parameters, such as angles, delays, etc., are correlated to the CSI.
+As a classic CSI enhancement method, the transform-domain channel estimation technique~\cite{ZhuTransformedCSI} truncates CSI in the transform-domain around the peak values and pads zero values to the truncated transform-domain CSI to suppress the normalized mean squared error (NMSE) of CSI estimation.
+However, this results in the removal of a majority of tails of the CSI transform and thereby disrupts the phase relations between CSI elements.
+Therefore, this method is destructive for sensing based on the phase terms of CSI and causes a larger deviation of CSI estimation compared with the MMSE method.